Scrivito/scrivito_slick_slider_widget/README.md

 This Gem adds a Slick Slider to your Scrivito App.
 For details of the slider see http://kenwheeler.github.io/slick/

-## Prerequisites

-Use Bootstrap in your Rails app (or modify the views for your needs).

 ## Installation

 Add the gem to your Gemfile

     gem 'scrivito_slick_slider_widget'

-Run bundle:

-    $ bundle

 Add to your javascript/application.js:

     //= require slick_slider_widget

 Add to stylesheet/application.css: